jperradin/reve/README.md

 # Reve package

-Reve is a Python package for analyzing trajectories of atomic systems, such as molecules or crystals, in a periodic space.
+Reve is a Python package for analyzing trajectories of atomic systems in a periodic space.

 ## Installation